tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_X120e.md

 If you want to disable Bluetooth at every boot just add that line to /etc/rc.local

-> ATI Video card Powersaving
+> ATI video card powersaving

 Under the opensource ATI video card driver you can control the clockspeed of the GPU.
 The recommended setting is: